 Satie lived most of his life in utter poverty, first in Montmartre, then in a suburb of Paris called Arcueil, in a small room which he never let anyone enter while he was still alive.
 He mostly wrote for the piano, although late in his life he wrote three ballets called Parade, Relâche, and Mercure.

-Tropes that apply to Erik Satie:
+Tropes that apply to Erik Satie's life and music:

-- Epic Rocking: Satie composed a piece called "Vexations."
+- Epic Rocking: Satie composed a piece called Vexations.
 The two bars of music comes with the instruction that, in order to play the theme 840 times in a row, the musician must prepare themselves in the deepest silence with serious immobilities.
 Most interpret this as "you must play the theme 840 times", which combined with the "very slow" tempo instruction can take well over a day of uninterrupted playing to perform.
 (This may not have been Satie's intention, but then again, why else would he mention playing the theme 840 times?)

-- Everything Is an Instrument: "Parade" makes use of an air siren, a gun, and a typewriter.
+- Everything Is an Instrument: Parade makes use of an air siren, a gun, and a typewriter.

 - Iconic Outfit: Satie's bowler hat, black raincoat, and countless umbrellas.
 Every CD release shows these visual trademarks of the man.

-- Word Salad Title: He had a penchant for these, including such works as: "Three Pieces in the Shape of a Pear," "Old Sequins and Armor," "3 Sketches and Exasperations of a Big Wooden Fellow," and the above mentioned "Truly Flabby Preludes (For a Dog)."
+- Word Salad Title: He had a penchant for these, including such works as: Three Pieces In The Shape Of A Pear, Old Sequins And Armor, Three Sketches And Exaspirations Of A Big Wooden Fellow, and the above mentioned Veritables Préludes Flasques (Pour un Chien) (Truly Flabby Preludes (For a Dog))